OfirTheOne/ogn-snackbar/README.md

 The two main features are :
 1. This is an independent ui service - no prerequisites & no dependencies.
-2. Highly configurable ui component, with simple config options you can controll the position on the  bar, the animation effects, the action / icon that will be presented.
+2. Highly configurable ui component, with simple config options you can control the position of the bar, the animation effects, the action / icon that will be presented.

 ## Usage